DPDK/dpdk/doc/guides/nics/virtio.rst

 #.
 Packed virtqueue in-order non-mergeable path: If in-order feature is negotiated and
    Rx mergeable is not negotiated, this path will be selected.
 #.
 Packed virtqueue vectorized Rx path: If building and running environment support
-   AVX512 && in-order feature is negotiated && Rx mergeable is not negotiated &&
+   (AVX512 || NEON) && in-order feature is negotiated && Rx mergeable
-   TCP_LRO Rx offloading is disabled && vectorized option enabled, this path will be selected.
+   is not negotiated && TCP_LRO Rx offloading is disabled && vectorized option enabled, this path will be selected.
 #.
 Packed virtqueue vectorized Tx path: If building and running environment support
-   AVX512 && in-order feature is negotiated && vectorized option enabled, this path will be selected.
+   (AVX512 || NEON)  && in-order feature is negotiated && vectorized option enabled,
+   this path will be selected.

 Rx/Tx callbacks of each Virtio path